 For more information about the Khayelitsha Bandwidth Barn, visit their website.

 #GoDigital initiative is no longer offered but it provides valuable resources to help SMME’s adopt digital technologies and practices to grow and enter new markets.
 You can still make use of the webinars and articles provided:

 For over 38 years, JASA’s in-school and out-of-school youth programmes have provided entrepreneurship, financial literacy and workplace readiness training, reaching upwards of 7 000 learners and young adults annually.

-Through experiential learning, participants tackle real issues related to starting up and running small businesses, and the Services SETA has accredited two premium JASA programmes at NQF Level 4.
+Through experiential learning, participants tackle real issues related to starting up and running small businesses, and the Services SETA has accredited 2 premium JASA programmes at NQF Level 4.

 The premium Youth Enterprise Development Programme guides 18 to 35 year-olds through the process of establishing sustainable businesses.
-For six months participants attend incubator-style classes, followed by a further six months of support and mentorship.
+For 6 months, participants attend incubator-style classes, followed by a further 6 months of support and mentorship.

-The Enterprise Programme is the flagship offering for Grade 10 and 11 learners, where learners form companies and go through the entire process of starting up businesses and developing products or services, learning about all the aspects of entrepreneurship, as well as financial literacy and life skills.
-A longer version is the premium Entrepreneurship Academy programme.
-There are other shorter entrepreneurial courses, including a programme focusing on addressing environmental issues, as well as programmes focussing on financial literacy, career planning and workplace readiness.
+The Enterprise Programme is the flagship offering for Grade 10 and 11 learners.
+The learners form companies and go through the entire process of starting up businesses and developing products or services.
+They learn about all the aspects of entrepreneurship, financial literacy and life skills.
+A longer version is the premium Entrepreneurship Academy Programme.
+There are other shorter entrepreneurial courses, including programmes focussing on addressing environmental issues, financial literacy, career planning and workplace readiness.

-Young people interested in accessing the grant programme will have to commit to participate in the NYDA mentorship and voucher programme for a minimum of 2 years.
+Young people interested in accessing the grant programme will have to commit to participating in the NYDA mentorship and voucher programme for a minimum of 2 years.

 Please visit their website for more information.